EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 ## When event sourcing shines

 Event sourcing shines where traditional modeling techniques fall short.
-It is well suites for modeling complex business processes.
+It is well suited for modeling complex business processes.

 ## How is it different?